 There is a very varied picture of the implications of the Soysal judgment for the Member States and their reactions to it.
-First, the Member States come within three different categories as regards to their visa rules at the relevant date.
-Of those we have studied, only Italy had a visa requirement on Turkish nationals on 1 January 1973.
-But it is questionable whether that requirement was compatible with Italy's obligations under the 1957 Council of Europe agreement discussed in chapter 3.
-All the others, for which 1973 is the relevant date did not have blanket visa requirements.
-The responses in Denmark and Germany show the greatest efforts to comply with the judgment whilst the reaction of governments in Belgium, France, Ireland, the Netherlands and the UK appears to be something like that of ostriches.
+First, the Member States come within two different categories as regards to their visa rules at the relevant date.
+Of those we have studied, only Austria and Finland had a visa requirement on Turkish nationals at the time of accession.
+All the others, for which 1 January 1973 is the relevant date, did not have blanket visa requirements.
+The responses in Denmark and Germany show the greatest efforts to comply with the judgment whilst the reaction of governments in Belgium, France, Ireland, Italy, the Netherlands and the UK appears to be something like that of ostriches.
 Some Member States, like the Netherlands appear to be struggling between politics and law and not yet finding a satisfactory solution.

 So far, only in Germany and the Netherlands have the national courts been required to consider the application of Soysal.
 For the moment the national case law appears satisfactory, fully respecting the ECJ's judgment and applying a reasonable evidential and burden of proof test.
+Two years after the ruling of the Court of Justice in Soysal one national court in Germany held for the first time explicitly that Article 41(1) also protects recipients of services; two months later another German choose to refer that issue to the Court of Justice.